alucianOriginal/XBTGPUALL/README.md

 #XBTGPUALL

 XBTGPUALL is an experimental OpenCL 3.0 GPU mining project aiming to create a free and open-source miner for the Bitcoin Gold (BTG) network.
-It builds upon ideas from XBTGPUARC and the original Bitcoin Gold kernel math (Zhash_144_5), reworked for Intel ARC and modern GPU architectures.
+It builds up on ideas from XBTGPUARC and the original Bitcoin Gold kernel math (Zhash_144_5), reworked for Intel ARC and modern GPU architectures.

 🧩 Project State